Godzilla 1985: Critical reception

 Godzilla 1985 was negatively received by critics.
 On review aggregator Rotten Tomatoes, the film has a 20% approval rating based on 10 reviews.
 On Metacritic, the film has a score of 31 out of 100 based on six critics, indicating "generally unfavorable reviews".

 Roger Ebert, who gave the film one star in the Chicago Sun-Times, argued that a film can only succeed as a "so bad it's good" experience if the filmmakers have made a sincere effort to create a good film, and pointed out evidence that the makers of Godzilla 1985 were instead deliberately trying to create a "so bad it's good" film, such as how the dialogue is consistently rather than occasionally awful, the conspicuous lack of synchronization in the lip-synching, and the inconsistency of Godzilla's size.
 He also derided Raymond Burr's scenes due to his character's lack of dramatic involvement with the plot.
-Similarly, the film's "dire" plot and dialogue were criticised by The Encyclopedia of Scientific Fiction, despite the review praising the special effects.
+Similarly, the film's "dire" plot and dialogue were criticized by a review printed in The Encyclopedia of Scientific Fiction, though there was praise for the special effects.
 Tom Long of the Santa Cruz Sentinel similarly derided the inconsequentiality of Burr's role.
-While he considered the film more successful as a "so bad it's good" experience than Ebert did, he felt the appeal got old after the first half hour: "After that you start thinking about all the other things you could be doing instead of watching the same joke repeat itself for another hour."
+While Long considered the film more successful as a "so bad it's good" experience than Ebert did, he felt the appeal got old after the first half hour: "After that you start thinking about all the other things you could be doing instead of watching the same joke repeat itself for another hour."

 Vincent Canby of The New York Times also panned the film.
 He focused mainly on how it failed to update either its themes or special effects from those seen in the 1950s Godzilla films, elaborating that Godzilla "still looks like a wind-up toy, one that moves like an arthritic toddler with a fondness for walking through teeny-tiny skyscrapers" and "What small story there is contains a chaste romance and lots of references to the lessons to be learned from 'this strangely innocent but tragic creature.'"

 John Nubbin reviewed Godzilla 1985 for Different Worlds magazine and stated that "Thankfully, the Japanese have turned up the heat in Godzilla, making him the King of the Monsters once more, certainly not an easy task, but as proven by the existence of Godzilla 1985, not an impossible one either."